chse-ohsu/taf.functions/README.md

 functions will not run.
 However, R is free to install (for instructions, see ‘requirements - install R’ above).

-I will provide an example in Stata, as it is commonly used by researchers working with TAF data.
+I will provide examples in Stata and SAS, as they are commonly used by researchers working with TAF data.
 I may be able to provide further examples of how to run R functions in other languages or write the functions themselves in other languages upon request.
 Please contact me